 Delivering Product Data with Embedded Dashboards

-Once your team has developed a strategy for using data to help with product management decisions, there’s still a lot to do.
+Once your team has developed a strategy for using real-time data to help with product management decisions, there’s still a lot to do.
 You need to combine all of the necessary data sources on a single platform and dig into the analytics.
-I’ve already gone into detail about the three types of analyses that I use at Periscope Data, but we still need to discuss the final critical piece of the analytics process: delivery.
+I’ve already gone into detail about the three types of reporting that I use at Periscope Data, but we still need to discuss the final critical piece of the analytics process: delivery.

 This means that every team has the same access to a uniform set of data, so business decisions and cross-functional alignment happen much quicker.
 For example, consider the recent release of Periscope Data discovery for business.
 My product team collected information about how the new feature affected usage — with a whole new type of user getting access to the product, it was very important for us to monitor how they were behaving.
 What types of charts were they creating?
 How much time do they spend in the product?

 Think of all the other uses for that data.
 From analyzing the success of targeted marketing campaigns to conversion rates, there were lots of business impacts and questions to be answered.
 That information was useful for the customer success managers of accounts that had turned on the new feature.
 They needed to know what effect that feature was having on each customer’s engagement metrics (CSAT, NPS, retention, growth) and usage patterns.
 The data was also vital for CSMs who manage accounts considering an upgrade in the near future.
 Operationally, Periscope’s support team needed to know specifics about issues that new users are running into since it will help them prepare for incoming tickets.
 Our sales and marketing teams also wanted to know which features of discovery for business are the most beneficial so they can craft messaging for future prospects.